- Camps & Academies

 Can I send my application electronically?

 Yes.
 Please click here to see the form.
 Applications may also be sent via regular post, and should include all required supporting materials in one package.
 Click here to download the application form, reference form, and faculty form (if applicable).
+If you are applying for the Emerging Artist residency, please note that in your application, and provide proof of age and/or graduation confirmation.

 What should I include with my application?